ibm-cloud-docs/logs-router/locations.md

 * A *geography* is a geographic area or larger political body that contains one or more regions.
 * A *region* is a defined geographic territory.
 A region might be a specific postal code area, a town, a city, a state, a group of states, or even a group of countries.
 * `N/A` means feature that is not applicable to that geography.
+* For information about region types, see [IBM Cloud region and data center locations for resource deployment](/docs/overview?topic=overview-locations).